mini-kep/guidelines/README.md

 2. use a continious integration like Travis CI and use coverage metrics like codecov
 3. cover at least all public methods/functions
 4. have long names with context and expected result (except very short tests)
-5. are as simple and readable as they can get
+5. are as simple and readable as they can get, nobody can simplify them further
-6. one test tests one thing and preferably has one assert per test
+6. one test tests one thing and has one assert per test
 7. have clear separation of setup, call of code under test and result check
 8. make good use of test class inheritance, parametrisation, factories/fixtures, dependency injection, mocks and monkey-patching
 9. concentrate around practical risks in program execution, not fantasy situations